RihanNasar/gwen-finetuning/README.md

 The questions range from simple ("How many movies did Tom Hanks act in 1994?") to complex multi-hop queries ("Which movies did Leonardo DiCaprio and Kate Winslet act together in?").

+## How it was built

 ### Data sources

-We used five datasets from IMDb's official website (datasets.imdbws.com):
+Five datasets from IMDb's official website (datasets.imdbws.com) were used:

 - **title.basics.tsv.gz** - Basic movie information (titles, years, genres)
 - **title.principals.tsv.gz** - Cast and crew for each movie